Key takeaways

 A PSA is essential for anyone entering into a formal arrangement for services.
 It's the kind of document you don't realize you need until you do.

-Companies working with external professionals—marketing firms, IT consultants, or freelance designers—need PSAs to define deliverables, timelines, and payment terms upfront.
+Companies working with external professionals — marketing firms, IT consultants, or freelance designers — need PSAs to define deliverables, timelines, and payment terms upfront.
+Research shows that 76% of legal professionals report significant friction in contract workflows, and most of that friction starts with inconsistent or missing agreement templates.

 Types of services covered by a PSA

 From high-level strategy to hands-on execution, businesses rely on specialized services across industries.
-Consultants advise, creatives build, and regulated industries require compliance-driven expertise.
 A PSA ensures these engagements are structured, transparent, and legally sound.

 When is a Professional Services Agreement Most Useful?